fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/deploy-app.md

 # Deploy the Website

-In this step, you will deploy your Node.js website using Visual Studio Code and the Azure App Service extension.
-You will use the most basic deployment model where your app is zipped and deployed to the Website.
+In this step, you deploy your Node.js website using VS Code and the Azure App Service extension.
+This tutorial uses the most basic deployment model where your app is zipped and deployed to an Azure Web App on Linux.

 # Deploy using the Azure App Service Extension

-In the Azure App Service extension viewlet, click the blue up arrow icon to deploy your app to Azure.
+In the Azure App Service extension explorer viewlet, click the blue up arrow icon to deploy your app to Azure.

 ![Deploy to Web App](images/nodejs-deployment-vscode/deploy.png)